sophiahuangg/data-automation/README.md

 # Automation of Plots for Reports
 This is the main repository for the Lowe Institute's Automation of data processing and plot creation.
 The goal is to be able to pull data automatically, process it, and create plots at the beginning of each report-writing cycle.
 This will make our lives a lot easier and free up time to do fun stuff!

-Note that this README is heavily biased towards Ubuntu and Mac operating systems.
+Note that this README is heavily biased towards UNIX-based operating systems.
 If you are running windows and want to add separate instructions for it to the README, please do :)

 ## Prerequisites

 - Late model Python 3
-- Late model R and RStudio
+- Homebrew package manager (MacOS only)
+- Choco package manager (Windows only)
 - Git
 - [Anaconda](https://repo.anaconda.com/archive/Anaconda3-2020.11-Windows-x86_64.exe)
 - Late model [Docker](https://www.docker.com/get-started)

-## Which Prerequisites do I Care About?
+## Do I really need Docker?

-If you are unfamiliar with either Python or R (or both), you are welcome to learn it (resources are listed at the bottom of the README).
-However, if you do not want to learn them, that's okay as well.
-You are still required to learn how to use Git and GitHub, since all files (including non-code files) will be placed here.
-You will need the following languages for the following tasks:

-- Python: Pulling data from APIs, preliminary processing of data (getting rid of stuff we obviously don't want), preliminary data cleaning, creating CSV files that can be pulled and processed in R.
-- R: Plot-specific data processing (i.e., rearranging a dataframe to get what you want), plotting in ```ggplot2```.

-If you don't learn how to use one of these languages, you won't be able to contribute for those particular tasks.
-But, there will still be plenty more you can do!
+Not really.
+It's mostly useful if you're on a Windows machine and want to run WSL, or if you have an ARM64 processor (Apple Silicon / M1 chip) and don't want to go through the hassle of working around that.

 ## Conda Environment